Harnessing Unrecognizable Faces for Improving Face Recognition: Bias Analysis and Discussion

-We plot the recognizability prediction in \emph{raw ERS}: $e_{raw} = 1 - \langle\mathbf{f}_{UI}, \mathbf{f}_i\rangle$, that is, we remove the cap-at-1 operation of ERS in Eq.1 for the convenience of observing the raw distribution.
-We show $e_{raw}$ density distribution on Morph dataset for CosFace model in Fig.~\ref{morph_density_model1}, and for SC-Arc model in Fig.~\ref{morph_density_model2}.
-95\% confidence interval (CI) is computed through bootstrapping of 1000 iterations.
+\textbf{Recognizability prediction distribution} We plot the recognizability prediction of $e = 1 - \langle\mathbf{f}_{UI}, \mathbf{f}_i\rangle$.
+Comparing to ERS defined in Eq.1, the cap at 1 operation is removed for the convenience of observing the raw distribution.
+We show $e$ density distribution on Morph dataset for CosFace model in Fig.~\ref{morph_density_model1}, and for SC-Arc model in Fig.~\ref{morph_density_model2}.